amahi/irc-bot/README.md

 wget git.io/amahiworld && chmod 755 amahiworld && ./amahiworld

 Once this is complete, all you have to do is run startbot.sh inside AmahiWorld

+Note
+====

+Teh user MUST be named amahiworld for the install to complete successfully